Tala-Ammoun/Daily-Planner/README.md

-# Module 7 Challenge Work Day Scheduler
+# Module 7 Challenge Daily Planner

-The bootcamp challenge for this week was to build a calendar application that allows a user to save events for each hour of the day using jQuery.
+This calendar application allows a user to save events for each hour of the day using jQuery.

 ## Installation

-N/A
+You can install this app by cloning the GitHub repository to your local computer.
+Copy the HTTPS link found under the “code” tab.
+Open Git Bash and run the command “git clone” then pasting the GitHub link.
+Run the command “code .” to open the files in VS Code.

 ## Usage